Stories of the Flood (the Deluge) Part I

 || Gunwinggu (northern Arnhem Land, Australia): The first people were living in what is now the middle of the sea.
 In ignorance, some of them knocked a maar rock, a dangerous Dreaming rock.
 After they went home, rain fell for a long time, and fresh water came running in search of them.....||

-According to the map of Pan in Oahspe, The Philippines were a part of Pan on the West Coast, and people from these regions also remember stories of mountains where the survivors found refuge:
+According to the map of Pan in Oahspe, The Philippines were a part of Pan's west coast, and people from these regions also remember stories of mountains where the survivors found refuge:

 || Ifugao (Philippines): A great drought dried up all the rivers.
 The old men suggested digging in a river bed to find the soul of the river.
 After three days of digging, a great spring gushed forth rapidly enough to kill many of the diggers.
 While the Ifugaos celebrated the waters, a storm came, the river kept rising, and the elders advised people to run for the mountains, as the river gods were angry.
 Only two people made it to safety, a brother and sister, Wigan and Bugan, on the separate mountains Amuyao and Kalawitan....